-Excludable Interest on Series EE and I U.S. Savings Bonds Issued After 1989

-If, during 2004, you cashed series EE or I U.S. savings bonds issued after 1989 and you paid qualified higher education expenses for yourself, your spouse, or your dependents, you may be able to exclude part or all of the interest on those bonds.
+Excludable Interest on Series EE and I U.S. Savings Bonds Issued After 1989 you paid qualified higher education expenses for yourself, your spouse, or your dependents, you may be able to exclude part or all of the interest on those bonds.
 See Form 8815 for details.